Noble Consort Cheng

 Noble Consort Cheng (成貴妃 (成贵妃, Chéng Guìfēi); 10 March 1813 – 10 May 1888), of the Plain Red Banner Niohuru clan, was a consort of Daoguang Emperor.

 Life

 Family background

 Noble Consort Cheng's personal name wasn't recorded in history.
 Her family belonged to the Plain Red Banner.
-Most Qing dynasty sources doesn't ponder her family background.
+Most Qing dynasty sources do not ponder her family background.

 Jiaqing era

 Lady Niohuru was born on the 21st day of the 2nd lunar month of the 17th year, which translates to 10 March 1813 in the Gregorian calendar.

 Daoguang era

-Lady Niohuru entered the Forbidden City at the age of sixteen in 1828 and was bestowed a title "Noble Lady Cheng" (成贵人; "Cheng" meaning "virtuous, perfect").
+Lady Niohuru entered the Forbidden City at the age of sixteen in 1828 and was bestowed the title "Noble Lady Cheng" (成贵人; "Cheng" meaning "virtuous, perfect").
 She lived in the side hall of the Palace of Prolonging Happiness (延禧宫).
 At that time, she was rather naïve and did not adjust well to the imperial life.
 Noble Lady Cheng offended the Daoguang Emperor and was demoted to "First Class Female Attendant Yu" (余常在; "Yu" meaning "balanced") shortly after the entry.
 Her previous title was restored in 1837.

 In 1845, a fire burnt down Yanxigong so Lady Niohuru moved to the Palace of Universal Happiness (Xianfugong) in the Forbidden City.
 In 1846, she was promoted to "Concubine Cheng" (成嬪).
 One time, Concubine Cheng failed to show respect to Imperial Noble Consort Jing and this greatly infuriated Daoguang.
 Thus, she was demoted to "Noble Lady Cheng" (成貴人) in 1849.
 Noble Lady Cheng remained childless.
-In 1850, Daoguang Emperor passed away.
+In 1850, the Daoguang Emperor passed away.